TheMobileDeVs/Expecting/README.md

 **Optional Nice-to-have Stories**

-- [ ] Ring alarm when time to eat or take required medication
 - [ ] Reminder of when you should go to bed
 - [ ] Encouraging reminders sent throughout the day